celer/gshaderc/README.md

 # Introduction

 Gshaderc is a golang wrapper to for https://github.com/google/shaderc.
 It's a pretty straight forward mapping of the C API

-The goal in providing this wrapper primarly is for allowing golang vulkan applications to compile shaders as need.
+The goal in providing this wrapper primarily is for allowing golang Vulkan applications to compile shaders as need.

 # Getting started